liuhhhing/urlshortener/README.md

 4. If all the unique id are used up and still clash, return error
 5. If the tokenUrl (specified by the argument `--tokenUrl`) is implemented, the step 4 above should go to retrieve another 'free-to-use' id range from the range assigner service rather than return error, unless the range assigner service is also failed.

+> Hashing
+The Hashing is using SHA256, and a hardcoded secret key is added as a prefix before the unique id so the LongURL will not be easily get retreived if attacker try to use a hashed "1", "2", "3" and so on ... to try retreiving the LongURL stored.

 ### mappingStore.py
 The mappingStore basically provide the interface to save and load the mapping data.
 The data are physically stored as a file and can be specified by the argument `--mappingStoreFile`.
 To be brief, it will do: